oviche/oviche.github.io/_posts/2023-06-20-The Analysis of Redline Stealer.md

 # Collecting Hardware information

-- The RedLine collects and sends the following hardware specifications to C2:
+- RedLine collects and sends the following hardware specifications to C2:

   1. The installed **Processor(s)** names and their number of cores.